Treaty on Basic Relations Between Japan and the Republic of Korea: Articles

+The present Treaty shall be ratified.
+The instruments of ratification shall be exchanged at Seoul as soon as possible.
+The present Treaty shall enter into force as from the date on which the instruments of ratification are exchanged.

+In witness whereof, the respective Plenipotentiaries have signed the present Treaty and have affixed thereto their seals.

+Done in duplicate at Tokyo, this twenty-second day of June of the year one thousand nine hundred and sixty-five in the Japanese, Korean, and English languages, each text being equally authentic.
+In case of any divergence of interpretation, the English text shall prevail.

 Settlements

 With the Treaty, the agreements between Japan and Korea concerning the settlement of problems in regard to property and claims and economic cooperation was also signed.

-Japan provided South Korea with $300 million grant in economic aid and $200 million in loans together with $300 million in loans for private trust, a total of $800 million as "reparation fee" that Japan had to pay for their illegal occupation.
-The official policy of Japanese governments has been that, in regard to war-time property issues and individual claims for compensation, such issues were settled completely and finally by this agreement.
-But Korean Supreme court decided that all the charges related to individuals still are alive.
+In accordance to the treaty, Japan supplied South Korea with $300 billion grant paid over 10 years, $30 million per year and $200 million in low-interest loans as a 'reparation fee' The official policy of Japanese governments has been that, in regard to war-time property issues and individual claims for compensation, such issues were settled completely and finally by this agreement.